corsairmarks/combined_silfae_revisited/mod/README.md

 ### When to Install

 This mod should be added before the game has started.
-If you remove it, your game may have graphical problems if any species was using the custom portraits or city graphics.
+If you remove it from a game in progress, your game may have graphical problems if any species was using the custom portraits or city graphics.

 ## Known Issues